 We all know plastic is awful...so why keep using it?

 I heard a very funny vegan retort to the argument "We have been eating meat for thousands of years, what's the problem, why stop now?" and the vegan was all like 'Um, we've been also enslaving people for thousands of years, why did we put a stop to it ever?'
-Yeah and women in America couldn't vote till the 20's and blacks till the 60's, so when has length of time ever been a good reason to keep doing something?
+Yeah, and women in America couldn't vote till the 20's and blacks till the 60's, so when has length of time ever been a good reason to keep doing something?

 Okay let me explain.
 This explanation is not going to satisfy everyone, in fact it doesn't even satisfy me some of the time, but here goes:

--The amount of plastic wrap it takes to wrap a bar of soap is much less waste than that generated by a bottle of liquid soap - which we do not sell much of
+-The amount of plastic wrap it takes to wrap a bar of soap is much less waste than that generated by a bottle of liquid soap

 -The vast majority of types of affordable cosmetic-grade packaging are plastic, but they are also washable and reusable, which we encourage you to do at home!